Academany/FabAcademy-Assessment/project_requirements.md

 * *be your own design*
 * include an input device and an output device of your own design
 * include components made with two other digital fabrication processes
 * include 2D and 3D design elements
+* have components created using additive and subtractive processes

 ## Have you made a separate *Final Project* page that: